bekk/bekk-christmas/post/css/blending-color-codes-with-mix-blend-modes.md

 # Blending two images with each other
-By blending two images together we can also get quite a cool effect.
-By just playing around a little with different blend modes I ended up with a colored santa above a snowy landscape - quite cool!
+You can also blend images with each other to get quite a cool effect.
+By just playing around a little with different blend modes I ended up with a red santa above some snowy landscape - quite nice!

 ``` CSS
 .image {